-This is yet another found-footage supernatural horror film I have watched in recent time, including that of Paranormal Activity and Grave Encounters.
-What makes The Last Exorcism different from others is its subject and, of course, the attempt to give a conclusion with no such definite “point of view” rather leaving everything to the audience to construct their own belief.
+‘The Last Exorcism’ is yet another found-footage supernatural horror film I have watched in recent times, including Paranormal Activity and Grave Encounters.
+What makes this horror film different from others is its subject and, of course, the attempt to give a conclusion with no such definite “point of view” rather leaving everything to the audience to construct their own belief.

 When he arrives at a rural Louisiana farm of Louis Sweetzer (Louis Herthum), who claims that her daughter Nell (Ashley Bell) is possessed by some demon, Marcus expects to perform just another exorcism on a disturbed religious fanatic.
-After performing a fake exorcism when Marcus comes to thinking that everything has been finally settled, things starts to get complex and terrifying.
+After performing a fake exorcism when Marcus comes to thinking that everything has been finally settled, things start to get complex and terrifying.

-Watch the movie trailer of The Last Exorcism
+Watch the movie trailer of ‘The Last Exorcism’

 Genre(s): Thriller, Horror

 Directed by Daniel Stamm

 Released on June 24, 2010 (Los Angeles Film Festival); August 27, 2010 (Worldwide)